HL7/cqf-recommendations/pages/documentation-approach-05-06-agile-cpg-development-approach.md

 **Integration with Knowledge Engineering with Guideline Development Process**

-See section on Collaboration with Guideline Development Group in Knowledge Acquisition. <!-- link to 05.01 !--> This is a key tenant of the Agile CPG process.
+See section on Collaboration with Guideline Development Group in [Knowledge Acquisition](documentation-approach-05-01-knowledge-acquisition.html). <!-- link to 05.01 !--> This is a key tenet of the Agile CPG process.

 **Integration/ Collaboration of CPG Development and Implementation**